pokeclicker/pokeclicker-wiki/data/Pokémon/overview_description.md

 ### Native Region

 Native Region doesn't necessarily refer to when the Pokémon is available but rather the Region the game considers it for Pokédex completion and Regional Debuff calculations.

+### Regional Debuff{#debuff}

+The Regional Debuff is one of two recommended [[Challenge Modes]] for all players.
+It cuts Pokémon's attack by 100% when outside of their Native Region, reduced by 10% per region visited.
+This effectively means non-native [[Regions/Kanto]] Pokémon have only 20% of their Attack when battling in [[Regions/Johto]].
+Kanto and Johto Pokémon will have 30% Attack when fighting in [[Regions/Hoenn]], 40% in [[Regions/Sinnoh]], etc.  This penalty becomes less and less notable as new regions are reached, both due to automatic reduction and the player having access to more and more Pokémon.

 ## Other Pokémon Lists